Smashthehedgehog/tradebot/README.md

 ---

-## The Three Market Signals (Indicators)
+## The Four Market Signals (Indicators)

-The bot watches three independent signals to understand what the market is doing.
+The bot watches four independent signals to understand what the market is doing.
 Think of each one as a different expert giving their opinion.

 ### Signal 1 — Price vs. Average (SMA Ratio)
 > *"Is this stock unusually cheap or unusually expensive compared to its recent
 > average?"*

-The bot computes a 20-hour rolling average of the stock price and compares the current price to it.
+The bot computes a 40-hour rolling average of the stock price and compares the current price to it.
 If the price is significantly below average, the expert votes **Buy** (mean-reversion opportunity).
 If significantly above, it votes **Sell**.
 Otherwise, it stays neutral.